-This Part also imposes a requirement for Blue Arrivals to take self-administered lateral flow tests for COVID-19 provided to them on arrival, to report any positive test results to Public Health, and to comply with any direction given to them on so doing.
+Under Schedule 2, arrivals from Green List Countries are treated differently depending on whether they have a full vaccination history within the meaning of the Regulations.
+The Schedule imposes a requirement on arrivals from Green List Counties with a full vaccination history to take on their day of arrival a self-administered lateral flow test for COVID 19 provided to them on arrival; to report any positive test results to Public Health; and to comply with any direction given to them on so doing.
 It makes a failure (without reasonable excuse) to comply with these requirements a criminal offence.
 The Regulations also impose a requirement to pay a fee for the provided tests before travel.
+Other arrivals from Green List Countries are required to take a day of arrival test and a test 8 days after arrival, and to self-isolate until a negative result is received for the second test.